mmunson94/Portfolio-Project-1/README.md

 ## Design
    * I have used used a black & white as the main theme for this website.
 This reflects the time period the topic is on and resonates with the sombre tone of the event.
-   * The text color of white was chosen as it correlates with the them and is easy to read with the dark backdrop
+   * The text colour of white was chosen as it correlates with the them and is easy to read with the dark backdrop

 <br>